telerik/kendo-ui-core/docs/controls/charts/stockchart/data-binding.md

 The Kendo UI Stock Chart provides two main modes for binding to data.

-You can bind the Stock Chart to a single data source or chose to provide an additional data source for the Navigator.
+In the first mode a single Data Source instance is used for both the main and Navigator pane.

+A second data source can be configured to load the Navigator data, usually with reduced time resolution.
+This mode enables filtering on the main data source and can be made more efficient.

 In both cases a [dateField](/api/javascript/dataviz/ui/stock-chart#configuration-dateField) must be set to indicate the field that contains the date of the data item.